 When it comes to monetizing a blog, he’s one of the most creative people I know.
 Here’s his best blogging advice for making money from your blog:

 “Focus on actually treating your blog like a business.
 Now, if your blog is an experiment, or a hobby, or just a fun thing you want to do, that’s fine.
 But if you want it to be some sort of business or revenue-generating side hustle, if you want it to actually make money, you have to think about it like a business.“

-"That sounds so obvious, but it can be so easy to get hung up in the questions like... how many times a week should I post?
+“That sounds so obvious, but it can be so easy to get hung up in the questions like… how many times a week should I post?
 What should I write about?
-How long should it be?
+How long should my blog post be?
 Is my logo the right size?
-Are my colors good? … and all sorts of things about the design of your blog.
-Don’t get me wrong, these are important, but it can be so easy to get caught up in all of that, instead of focusing on the things that actually drive revenue."
+Are my colors good? … and all sorts of things about the layout of your blog.
+Don’t get me wrong, these are important, but it can be so easy to get caught up in all of that, instead of focusing on the things that actually drive revenue.”

 “You don’t have to sell out in order to care about revenue.
 If you’re running a business though, that’s what running a business really is.
 If you don’t focus on revenue, you’re running a hobby, or you’re just experimenting.
 The day I started treating my blog like a business—as something I wanted to actually make money from, instead of just a fun hobby that also made money, everything changed for me.”